AhmedOsman101/Obsidian/src/College/IT-Essentials/Sections/SectionTwo.md

 ## Cooling System

-- **Heat Sink**: Directly attached to the CPU to absorb and release the heat.
+- **Heat Sink**: Directly attached to the CPU to absorb and release the heat from the CPU away.
 - **Fan**: Mounted above the heat sink to further cool down the CPU.

 ## CPU (Central Processing Unit)